Highlights

 Day 3: Mountain Hike in Imlil & Lunch with a Local Family

 Next, you'll drive between the hills of the Atlas Mountains and the Moulay Brahim Gorge.
 Enjoy the impeccable scenery on this stretch.
 Your next stop is the village of Imlil in the heart of Toubkal National Park.
-Once you arrive, sip a glass of mint tea with your guide before starting your easy hike to Armed, the highest and the biggest village in Imlil Valley.
+Once you arrive, sip a glass of mint tea with your guide before starting your easy hike to Armed, the highest and biggest village in Imlil Valley.
 Armed is a traditional Berber village with authentic farming techniques and building structures.
 Spend some time with a Berber family as you hike down through the village of Aït Souka.

 Day 4: Guided Hike in Imlil Valley

-Head up and over the High Atlas Mountains and enjoy plenty of views of Mount Toubkal.
+Head up and over the High Atlas mountains and enjoy plenty of views of Mount Toubkal.
 Near the top of the Tizi n'Tichka Pass, panoramic vistas over the mountain range and the road twists down the mountainside.

 After crossing into the desert, you'll reach the medieval Aït Benhaddou Kasbah, Morocco's most famous kasbah and a UNESCO World Heritage Site.
 Once you've settled into your accommodation, explore the old town's empty alleys and passageways.
 Stop into shops, grab a bite to eat, or sip a cup of mint tea.
 Then, hike up to the old granary to view the kasbah, surrounding areas, and historical caravan routes.
 The Aït Benhaddou Kasbah has been used as the backdrop in nearly two dozen Hollywood movies, and most recently, the old town hosted the "Game of Thrones" TV series.